LennyLukach/expect-miracles-superhero-comic/README.md

 ## Why This Exists

 This was built for a real fundraising event for *Expect Miracles*.
-The goal wasn’t just to show off AI—it was to give people something memorable and fun while supporting a good cause.
+The goal wasn’t just to show off AI. it was to give people something memorable and fun while supporting a good cause.

-It’s also a portfolio project that reflects real product constraints: live users, performance limits, unclear requirements, and the need for something that just works.

----

-Built to support Expect Miracles and to show what practical, user‑focused AI apps can look like.